Can

 which have an impurity factor of one per billion or similar (very

-as it tends to have less water in it than more traditional glycol
+and less water than more traditional glycol based fog fluid.

 Because the ice is cold (sub-zero) but never gets